-Rapid City is the second-largest city in South Dakota, with a population of approximately 65,000, and is the county seat of Pennington County.
-Named after Rapid Creek on which the city is established, it is set against the eastern slope of the Black Hills mountain range, and accommodates most of the tourist flow to Mt.
+Rapid City is the second-largest city in South Dakota, with a population of approximately 75,000, and serves as the government seat of Pennington County.
+It is set against the eastern slope of the Black Hills mountain range, and accommodates most of the tourist flow to Mt.
 Rushmore.
 Prostitution, child sex trafficking, and pimping are known to occur in the city, and to address these problems, interventions targeting demand for commercial sex have been pursued.
 Rapid City law enforcement has been conducting reverse stings since 2008, and have expanded their sting operations to include web-based stings.
 They have also used surveillance cameras to deter men from buying sex.
 A web-based reverse sting in February, 2013 resulted in the arrest of seven johns.
 All were released and ordered to appear in court.
 A similar operation in October, 2012 resulted in four arrests.
 Hiring for sexual activity is a Class 1 misdemeanor punishable by up to one year in jail and a $2,000 fine.
 In November, 2013 four men were arrested by the Rapid City Police Department on misdemeanor charges of attempting to solicit prostituted women over the Internet, and the names and ages of the arrested sex buyers were released.

 In September 2017, seven sex buyers were cited in an undercover online sex trafficking operation by the Rapid City Police Department.
 An undercover detective initially contacted two woman who were separately advertising massage and sexual services online, and after an investigation they were arrested and charged for the offenses of prostitution, practice of massage without a license, possession of marijuana, possession of drug paraphernalia, and a sales tax license violation.
 The reverse sting portion of the operation involved detectives fielding calls responding to online posting that advertised commercial sex, arranging meetings, and arresting those who appeared and offered to buy sex.
 The identities of the sex buyers were publicly released.